-Fortunately, life insurance is available for seniors, but the price could be steep depending on your age and the policy type.
+Life insurance is often available for seniors, but the price could be steep depending on your age and the policy type.
 Buying life insurance in your 60s and older will cost substantially more than it would have at age 30.
-Life insurance quotes go up every year you wait.
-But if you need life insurance, now is the time to buy, before another year passes.
+Life insurance quotes go up every year you wait to buy, and also increase based on health conditions.

 There are many good reasons to buy life insurance later in life, such as:

 - Providing funds for a funeral or medical bills